Firetechs Logo

 The reader might also recall that in my July 30th, 2010 response to Martin Sennott (Solicitor for Active Fire and Safety), I had asked three questions:

-Does anyone reading this imagine he didn't know what was going on?
+Does anyone reading this imagine Mr. Sangha didn't know what was going on?
 Can anyone familiar with this file even remotely believe that Harjit Sangha doesn't take an active role in the day-to-day management of his company (and of the technicians in his employ)?
+The Active Fire website is replete with statements that says he does!
 And what about the technicians in Mr. Sangha's employ?
 Are they intimidated into toeing a company line that sets "profit" over "safety"?
-Are there technicians in Mr. Sangha's employ that believe they can contravene the Practice Guidelines when their employer (and fellow RFPT) suggests (or is somehow able to justify that) it's "OK" to do so?
+Are there technicians in Mr. Sangha's employ that believe they can contravene the Practice Guidelines when their employer (and fellow RFPT) suggests (or is somehow able to justify that) it's okay to do so?

 ASTTBC must find the means to audit the reports and the inhouse training of the technicians in Mr. Sangha's employ.
 Furthermore, Active Fire's ability to perform Verifications must be suspended until the technicians listed are able to demonstrate the competence required by the Standards and the integrity to fulfill their professional obligations to the community.